• Skip to primary navigation

 • Place half of the sliced potatoes in a 12 inch circle in the middle of the foil.
 Top with half the onions, half the butter and ½ tsp. salt & ¼ tsp. pepper.

 • Repeat with a second layer using the remaining ingredients.
-To close, bring the long sides of the foil together in the middle and roll up.
-Then fold the short sides into the middle to seal everything off.
+To close, bring the long sides of the foil together in the middle and fold up.
+Then fold the short sides to seal everything off.

 Notes